 The market is caught by Mercedes-Benz with their new model 540K, offering of course a wide range of bodies.
 The masterpiece of Hermann Ahrens, the 540K Spezial Roadster, has the same styling as the Walker-LaGrande convertible coupe.

 Which one had imitated the other?
-Note that the 540K Spezial Roadster of the Baroness von Krieger, sold for $ 11.8 million including premium by Gooding in August 2012, is dated 1936, one year after the Duesenberg Walker-LaGrande.
+Note that the 540K Spezial Roadster of the Baroness von Krieger, sold for $ 11.8M by Gooding in 2012, is dated 1936, one year after the Duesenberg Walker-LaGrande.

-2015 SOLD for $ 3.6M including premium
+2015 SOLD for $ 3.6M by RM Sotheby's

 Duesenberg is still offering the Model J chassis that was the best in the world five years earlier.
 The novelty of this range of cars is the SJ model with a supercharged engine.
 The making of the bodies is scattered among many independent workshops but the trends are now offered by the new chief designer J. Herbert Newport.

-Murphy closed in 1932.
-Their successor Bohman & Schwartz applied the recommendations of Newport.
-An elegant 1935 Duesenberg Town car equipped in SJ from factory is estimated $ 3.4M for sale without reserve by RM Sotheby's in Fort Worth TX on May 2, lot 231.
+The bodywork company of Walter Murphy in Pasadena took benefit from its vicinity to Hollywood.
+After it closed in 1932, its successor Bohman & Schwartz applied the recommendations of Newport.
+An elegant 1935 Duesenberg Town car equipped in SJ from factory was sold for $ 3.6M by RM Sotheby's on May 2, 2015, lot 231.